Pet insurance: what to know

 What are the best pet insurance companies?

 There are a growing number of companies offering insurance coverage for pets.
 Some of the most popular options include ASPCA, Nationwide Pet coverage, Lemonade and Embrace.
-Nationwide and Lemonade may even provide you an option to pair other coverage with your pet insurance, including renters insurance, home insurance and car insurance.
+Nationwide and Lemonade may even provide you an option to pair other coverage with your pet insurance, (e.g. bundled with renters insurance, bundled with home insurance or bundled with car insurance).

 Is pet insurance worth it?